About the Lyrids Meteor Shower

 The Lyrids meteor shower, which peaks during late April, is one of the oldest known meteor showers.
 The Lyrids have been observed for 2,700 years.
 The first recorded sighting of a Lyrid meteor shower goes back to 687 BC by the Chinese.

 |Comet of Origin||C/1861 G1 Thatcher|

-Lyrids frequently leave glowing dust trains behind them as they streak through the Earth's atmosphere.
-These trains can be observable for several seconds.
+Lyrids don’t tend to leave long, glowing dust trains behind them as they streak through the Earth's atmosphere, but they can produce the occasional bright flash called a fireball.

 Where Do Meteors Come From?

-Their radiant – the point in the sky from which the Lyrids appear to come from—is the constellation Lyra, the harp.
-Lyrids appear to particularly radiate out from the star Vega—Vega is the brightest star within this constellation.
+Their radiant – the point in the sky from which the Lyrids appear to come – is near the constellation Lyra, the harp.
+Lyrids appear to radiate from the area near the star Vega, the brightest star in this constellation.
 (Helpful Hint: Vega is one of the brightest stars in the night sky and is easy to spot in even light-polluted areas.)
 The constellation of Lyra is also where we get the name for the shower: Lyrids.

 It is actually better to view the Lyrids away from their radiant: They will appear longer and more spectacular from this perspective.
 If you do look directly at the radiant, you will find that the meteors will be short – this is an effect of perspective called foreshortening.

 Editor's Note: The constellation for which a meteor shower is named only serves to aid viewers in determining which shower they are viewing on a given night.
 The constellation is not the source of the meteors.